dtu-act/loudspeaker-measurements-data/README.md

   ...]
 ```

-The data is the mean over multiple repetitionswith a mean noise variance estimate `mean_var`.
+The data is the mean over multiple repetitions with a mean noise variance estimate `mean_var`.